okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-connect/main/index.md

     ![Displays the Attribute Mappings > Edit Attribute screen.](/img/oin/scim_check-attributes-13.png "Attribute Mappings: Edit Attribute")

 1. In the dialog that appears, there are two dropdown fields.
 In the first dropdown menu, select **Map from Okta Profile**.
-In the second dropdown menu, choose the Okta profile attribute that you would like to map the SCIM attribute from.
+In the second dropdown menu, choose the Okta profile attribute that you want to map the SCIM attribute from.
 Click **Save**.

     ![Displays the Map Attribute dialog.](/img/oin/scim_check-attributes-14.png "Attributes: Map Attribute")